-Patients or long-term care residents who have traveled out of province overnight for a medical appointment or any reason, must adhere to the COVID-19 Isolation Precautions Protocols upon return to a Health PEI facility.
+Patients or long-term care residents who have travelled out of province overnight for a medical appointment or any reason, must adhere to the COVID-19 Isolation Precautions Protocols upon return to a Health PEI facility.

-Patients who have traveled out of province for medical reasons may have up to Two (2) Partner(s) in Care.
+Patients who have travelled out of province for medical reasons may have up to Two (2) Partner(s) in Care.
 Partners in Care are not permitted in the facility when they are self-isolating unless it is for end of life visits and in extenuating circumstances (ie. No other Partners in Care are available).